lynnlangit/learning-quantum/1_concepts/4_quantum-ml.md

         - IMPORANT: without something like a quantum RAM or a quantum process that produces the input state efficiently, you are left with the **same complexity** as the classical approach.

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/quantum-classifier.png" width=900>

-- **Classification using a Quantum ML algorithm** --> distance classification using a quantum machine learning algorithm (register shown above)
-  - Prepare input data using a number of gates - NOTE: this is a non-trivial set of steps!
-  - Implement the ML classification using an H gate
-  - Measure to read the result

 ---